M.H. Detrick Company

 These lawsuits began in the 1980s.
 This is mainly due to mesothelioma’s long latency period.
 Workers from decades earlier were just developing symptoms and receiving diagnoses.

-A former worker and his wife, Wesley and Annie Roberts, sued M.H.
-Detrick in one case.
+In one of these cases, Wesley Roberts, a former worker, and his wife sued M.H.
+Detrick.
 Roberts named several defendants, including Detrick, that he claimed caused his asbestos exposure while he worked as a pipefitter for an oil refinery.
 Though Roberts died from mesothelioma, his widow received compensation after his death.

 Bankruptcy and Asbestos Trust